cardinalblue/slides-workshop-innofest-s25a-mcp/sections/01-introduction.md

 <div class="grid grid-cols-2 gap-4">
   <div class="flex items-center justify-center">
     <ul>
-      <p>A Univeral Adapter for Connecting Tools to LLMs</p>
+      <p>A Universal Adapter for Connecting Tools to LLMs</p>
       <p><img src="/images/mcp_usb_adapter.png" alt="Robot" class="w-full h-auto" /></p>
     </ul>
   </div>
   <div><v-clicks>
     <ul>
-      <li>If a tool is built for claude using function call, it's doesn't mean it's ready for OpenAI models</li>
+      <li>If a tool is built for Claude using function call, it doesn't mean it's ready for OpenAI models</li>
       <li>
         However, if it's built based on MCP, then it's ready for lots of tools
         <ul>
           <li>Claude Desktop, n8n, Roo Code, Cursor...</li>
         </ul>
       </li>
-      <li>The protocol already define a way to let language models to know how to use the tool, so you don't need to use prompt to teach it</li>
+      <li>The protocol already defines a way to let language models know how to use the tool, so you don't need to use prompts to teach it</li>
       <li>Once it's connected, what you need to do is just ask the agent to do whatever it can do with the tools available</li>
     </ul>
   </v-clicks></div>